New Jersey Department of Education: Anti-Bullying

 The New Jersey Department of Education has implemented several programs to ensure that effective policies are in place to prevent and address harassment, intimidation, and bullying in NJ schools.
 Resources for schools as well as resources for parents are readily available on the NJ DOE website.
 The website also provides more information about Alcohol, Tobacco, and Other Drug Abuse, Suicide Prevention, Codes of Student Conduct, Gangs, Dropouts, Unsafe School Choice Option Policy, and much more.
 All of this information is geared towards informed NJ residents of the resources offered to students in case of bullying.

 Special education

-The New Jersey Depart of Education supports a special education office that is in charge of overseeing that the federal requirements of the Individuals with Disabilities Education Act of 2004 is enforced in local education agencies, inclusive of all school districts.
+The New Jersey Department of Education supports a special education office that is in charge of overseeing that the federal requirements of the Individuals with Disabilities Education Act of 2004 is enforced in local education agencies, inclusive of all school districts.
 Special education opportunities are afforded to children with various learning disabilities such as autism, dyslexia, and other reading disabilities.